Yesterday we got ready to leave Williwaw Campground in the Portage Valley after

 Iím sorry.
 Weíre on vacation.

-I know, we travel 8-9 months of the year.
+I know, we travel two-thirds of the year.
 Our life is one big vacation.

 But Alaska is different.
 That would seriously restrict any activities we

 want to do while weíre here.
 We donít need to worry about saving $20/day

 and Iíll be doggoned if Iím cleaning up other peoplesí messes while Iím